ni/nimble/packages/nimble-components/src/utilities/unit-format/README.md

 The `UnitFormat` library provides a way to format numbers with units.
 The library:

 -   Provides opinionated number formatters that are well-suited for:
-    -   numbers that can appear in large ranges (very small or very large)
+    -   numbers that can appear in large ranges (very small or very large).
-    -   numbers that are always decimal with a configurable number of digits
+    -   numbers that are always decimal with a configurable number of digits.
 -   Can scale number values on a unit scale, for example, a metric scale of voltage.
+-   Provides internationalized number formatting and unit strings.

 The library is intended to align well with the [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) API to make it relatively straightforward to swap in.